badeball/xpath-react/README.md

 ## Usage

 The library provides a basic `evaluate` method that you might commonly know as [Document.evaluate][document-evaluate].
-Additionally, three convenience method exist to make usage more practical, as `evaluate` is a bit cumbersome.
+Additionally, a convenience method exist to make usage more practical, as `evaluate` is a bit cumbersome.
 A practical example can be found in [example/][example].